-In preparing the WNDP plan makers have taken into account available, up to date information relating to housing, housing need and provision of land.
-This has included relevant information relating to the emerging Local Plan and the October 2015 Five Year Land Supply document which suggests Hart's housing need is 382 p.a. over the plan period.
-The following 'calculations' are based on the most up to date relevant information available
+In preparing the WNDP, plan makers have taken into account available up-to-date information relating to housing, housing need and provision of land.
+This has included relevant information relating to the emerging Local Plan and the March 2016 Five Year Land Supply document which suggests Hart's housing need is 382 houses each year over the plan period.